 In 1985, the City entered into a contract with the Brushy Creek Water Control and Improvement District No. 1, Williamson County MUD No. 2, Williamson County MUD No. 3 and the City of Round Rock to fund, construct, and operate a regional wastewater collection and treatment system (the "Project") serving the upper Brushy Creek watershed.
 In 1994, the Project participants terminated the agreement.
-The City of Austin and the City of Round Rock entered an interlocal agreement where the two cities assumed the obligations and divided the Project assets and entered an interim operations and maintenance agreement.
-The Lower Colorado River Authority (LCRA) and Brazos River Authority (BRA) have purchased Round Rock's share in the Project and have also purchased a portion of Austin's share relating to the area now included in the City of Cedar Park's extraterritorial jurisdiction.
+The City and the City of Round Rock entered an interlocal agreement where the two cities assumed the obligations and divided the Project assets and entered an interim operations and maintenance agreement.
+LCRA and Brazos River Authority ("BRA") have purchased Round Rock's share in the Project and have also purchased a portion of Austin's share relating to the area now included in the City of Cedar Park's extra-territorial jurisdiction.